|Success is when you complete the objective|

 Although he included salad with two of these meals, the diet still eliminated hunger, so Dr. Atkins ignored the rush of articles that disputed Bloom's findings.

 According to Dr. Atkins, it was a common practice during those days for the medical field to openly dispute scientific findings right after publication if the research results didn't match common thought.
-The medical industry wasn't interested in discovering truth.
+The medical industry isn't interested in discovering truth.
+If it was, they wouldn't be treating your symptoms.
+They'd be treating the root cause of what's going on.

 In 1963, Dr. Atkins decided to give Dr. Bloom's ketogenic diet a personal trial.